eriksank/altcalconv/README.md

 if `g` happens to take more arguments than just a list.

 Lots of issues can be solved just be prepending an additional function to the list.
-A typical incantation in bash:
+A typical incantation in Bash:

-    command arg1 arg2 arg3 2>&1 > /dev/null
+    command arg1 arg2 arg3 &> /dev/null

 Can easily be made much quieter by implementing something like a `shutUp` function, and replace the expression above by: